zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

 # Create a User Database Browser app on zLUX

-This repository acts as a tutorial, intended as a workshop session, which will teach you how to develop your own Zowe App.

-_Note: Before continuing, download and examine the [starter-app](./zlux-workshop-starter-app.md).
-It will be needed to complete this tutorial._

-This README contains code snippets and descriptions that you can piece together to complete the App that you will need to complete the tutorial.
+This tutorial contains code snippets and descriptions that you can piece together to build a complete app.
+It builds off the project skeleton code found at the [github project repo](https://github.com/zowe/workshop-user-browser-app).

 By the end of this tutorial, you will: